davepeck/pep750-examples/README.md

 assert str(element) == "<h1>Hello, World!</h1>"
 ```

 Tag name interpolation allows us to support a simple form of "components".
-For instance, we can define a `magic()` function that alters both the attributes and children of an element:
+For instance, we can define a `Magic()` function that alters both the attributes and children of an element:

 ```python
 def Magic(attributes: Mapping[str, str | None], children: Sequence[str | Element]) -> Element: